 Nourishment

 Like dissolves like, so it's smart to do an oil treatment if you have an oily scalp.
-Khadi's Neem hair oil soothes itchy scalp and regulates sebum production.
-This hair oil is also good if you have a dry scalp or dandruff.
+Neem hair oil soothes itchy scalp and regulates sebum production.
+This hair oil is also good if you have dry scalp or have dandruff.

-Fushi hair oil Really Good Hair Oil contains a beneficial blend of nourishing and caring oils.
+The hair oil Really Good Hair Oil contains a beneficial blend of nourishing and nutritious oils.

 Scrub